EnquistLab/Tutorials/Moving_files_linux_servers.md

 pscp -i /path/to/file/myfile boyle@ceiba.nceas.ucsb.edu:data/
 ```

-### Git BASH (for rsync)
+### Git BASH (rsync)

-I haven't used it, but apparently there is a bash-shell simulator for Windows: Git BASH (https://gitforwindows.org/).
+I haven't used it, but apparently there is a bash-shell simulator for Windows that includes rsync: Git BASH (https://gitforwindows.org/).
 See discussion at https://superuser.com/a/915733/1136490.

 Here's an example from the above superuser post: